Iravum Pagalum: Production

 Joseph Thaliath Jr. set up a production company named "Citadel Films", the name being inspired by the A. J. Cronin novel The Citadel.
 He wanted to adapt that novel into a Tamil film, but Citadel Films co-founder F. Nagoor dissuaded him from doing so as he felt the subject was "risky".
 He instead suggested a crime thriller, which became Iravum Pagalum.
 Due to the film's low budget, Joseph chose to cast newcomers.
-Joseph cast theatre actor Subramaniam Shankar in the lead role, christening him Jaishankar and marking the actor's cinematic acting debut.
-C. Vasantha was cast as the female lead, also making her cinematic acting debut.
+Joseph cast theatre actor Subramaniam Shankar in the lead role, christening him Jaishankar and marking the actor's film debut.
+C. Vasantha was cast as the female lead, also making her film debut.
 Thengai Srinivasan was also cast in what would have been his film debut, but was removed after distributors were not supportive of him.
 Suruli Rajan, in his film debut, appeared uncredited.
 The film was produced by Joseph Thomas under the Citadel banner, photographed by B. B. Lucas, and edited by P. Radhakrishnan and M. Vellaisaamy.
 The final length of the film was 4509.67 metres.